Work Stress & Burnout

 - Poor boundaries between work and rest

-- Late-night email or phone use
+- Late-night email, laptop, or phone use

-- High caffeine intake
+- High caffeine or energy drink intake

-- Alcohol is used to relax
+- Alcohol used to relax

-- Sedatives are used to sleep
+- Sedatives or sleeping pills used to sleep

 - Snoring or untreated sleep apnea

-- Chronic headaches or pain
+- Chronic headaches, neck pain, or body pain

 - Anxiety or low mood

-- Poor recovery time
+- Insufficient recovery time

-- Lack of exercise or irregular meals
+- Lack of exercise

 What to Expect at Your First Visit